 The responsibility for the payment of tuition and residence fees lies with the student.
 If the University studies of the student are financed by means of a bursary or loan, the account must be submitted without delay to the bursary or loan grantor for payment.

-The responsibility lays with the student to see to it that the bursary or loan grantor pays the necessary fees to the University.
+The student is responsible to see to it that the bursary or loan grantor pays the necessary fees to the University.

 Co-debtors and the influence of marriage.

-Marriage in community of property applies automatically when a couple enters into a marriage and they do not sign an Ante nuptial contract excluding community of property.
+Marriage in community of property is the default position when a couple enters into a marriage and they do not sign an Ante nuptial contract excluding community of property.

-Under community of property, the couple become joint owners of all the assets (property and money) and liabilities (debts and claims) they acquired before they got married and also those they acquire during the marriage.
+If married in community of property, the couple become joint owners of all the assets (property and money) and liabilities (debts and claims) they acquired before and during the marriage.

-Liabilities incurred before the marriage and during the marriage become part of the joint estate.
+When you are married in community of property, liabilities incurred before and during the marriage become part of the joint estate.
 This includes student loans, car loans, personal loans, bonds and so on.

 When one of the spouses has been sued and is liable for a debt, the creditor can:

 1. Recover the debt from that spouse’s separate estate, if there is one; or, if there is insufficient money,